guyroutledge/atozcss/_drafts/2016-04-27-interpolation-of-sass-variables.md

 One final area where interpolation comes in very useful is when working with media queries.
-Variables in media queries is worth looking at because it can be a bit confusing as to when interpolation is and is not needed.
+Variables in media queries is worth looking at because it can be a bit confusing to know when interpolation is or is not needed.

-Take the following example where I have a `$breakpoint` variable set to a number of pixels.
+Take the following example of a `$breakpoint` variable set to a number of pixels.

-This can be included in a media query as a value as part of an expression such as a `min-width` or `max-width` media query:
+This can be included in a media query as a value as part of a `min-width` or `max-width` media query:

 {% highlight scss %}
 $breakpoint: 500px;